Part I, about the early history of J Lyons, can be found here.

 The tearooms and corner houses fell prey to the more trendy coffee bars of Charles Forte, as well as the increasing appeal of fast food and ethnic cuisine.
 The last tea shop closed in 1976.

-The 35 British hotels (with the exception of Tower Hotel) were sold to Forte’s Trust House Forte for £27.6 million in 1976.
+The 35 British hotels (with the exception of Tower Hotel) were sold to Forte’s Trust House Forte for £27.6 million, or just £4,000 per room, in 1976.
 Forte was transformed from the largest hotel operator in Britain, to probably the largest in the world.
 Forte promptly recouped £11 million in a year by cutting costs.
 The Economist described the deal as “phenomenally successful” for Forte, who acquired the hotels at a “knock-down price”.

 Wimpy, with 676 UK outlets, was sold off to United Biscuits for £7 million in 1976.